simonmichael/hledger/hledger/hledger.m4.md

 ## Periodic transactions

-The `~` directive declares recurring transactions.
+The `~` directive declares a "periodic rule" which generates temporary extra transactions, usually recurring at some interval, when hledger is run with the `--forecast` flag.
-Such directives allow hledger to generate temporary future transactions (visible in reports, not in the journal file) to help with [forecasting](#forecasting) or [budgeting](#budgeting).
+These "forecast transactions" are useful for [forecasting](#forecasting) future activity.
+They exist only for the duration of the report, and only when `--forecast` is used; they are not saved in the journal file by hledger.

+Periodic rules also have a second use: with the `--budget` flag they set budget goals for [budgeting](#budgeting).

-Periodic transactions can be a little tricky, so before you use them, read this whole section, or at least these tips:
+Periodic rules can be a little tricky, so before you use them, read this whole section, or at least the following tips:

 1. Two spaces accidentally added or omitted will cause you trouble - read about this below.
 2. For troubleshooting, show the generated transactions with `hledger print --forecast tag:generated` or `hledger register --forecast tag:generated`.